alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Page.md

 # Theme

-See [configuring ED theme](Configuring the look of EDDiscovery) for how to change the look of EDDiscovery
+See [[configuring ED theme|Configuring the look of EDDiscovery]] for how to change the look of EDDiscovery

 # 3D Map Settings